Feature Animation Acting & Polish

 In this course, you’ll learn the best practices for what to include (and what not to include) on your demo reel, and gain valuable insights into the hiring process at top animation studios.

 Pro Animators Mentor You to Be Successful

 Our mentors are the heart and soul of Animation Mentor.
 They are professional, working animators from studios like Pixar, DreamWorks, and Industrial Light & Magic, who will teach you the ins and outs of production-level animation.
-Begin with Animation Basics, the first of our Core Character Animation Courses.
+Complete your character animation journey in Feature Animation Acting & Polish course, the last of our Core Character Animation Courses.

 Head of Character Animation